CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent decades, accurate positioning is receiving increasing interest as a key enabler for many location-based services, such as navigation, smart robots, and the internet of things.
-However, the widely-used global positioning system is not applicable in indoor scenarios since the line-of-sight (LOS) propagation between the mobile terminals (MT) and the satellites can be blocked.
+\IEEEPARstart{I}{n} recent decades, accurate positioning is receiving increasing interests as a key enabler for many location-based services, such as navigation, smart robots, and the internet of things.
+However, the widely-used global positioning system is not applicable in indoor scenarios since the line-of-sight (LOS) propagation between the mobile terminals (MTs) and the satellites can be blocked.
 Therefore, many indoor positioning techniques have been proposed as alternative solutions.

-Among these alternatives, channel state information (CSI)-based localization has achieved increasing attention for its simplicity, broad applicability, and reliability~\cite{xiao2012fifs,wang2016csi, wang2018wifi,wang2018deep,zhang2020indoor}.
-Since the channel state is determined by the wireless propagation environment around the MT, the CSI-based positioning approach transforms the localization problem into a pattern recognition problem.
-Specifically, it consists of a data collection stage where CSI measurements are taken at spatially-distributed reference points (RPs), an algorithm development stage where the CSI at different RPs are used to optimize the matching algorithm, and an online estimation stage where the MT location is estimated using the matching algorithm.
+Among these alternatives, channel state information (CSI)-based fingerprinting localization has achieved increasing attention for its simplicity, broad applicability, and reliability~\cite{xiao2012fifs,wang2016csi, wang2018wifi,wang2018deep,zhang2020indoor}.
+These CSI-fingerprinting localization methods usually consist of two phases: 1) an offline phase, where the CSI is measured at some spatially-distributed reference points (RPs) and a localization algorithm is developed based on the collected CSI-location dataset, and 2) an online testing phase, in which the developed localization algorithm is applied to predict the location of MT using real-time CSI.
+CSI-fingerprinting localization does not need to model the wireless channel explicitly and works for non-line-of-sight (NLOS) scenarios.

-Inspired by the great success of deep learning, some works treat the CSI as an image and use convolutional neural network (CNN) to learn the mapping from CSI measurements to two-dimensional terminal coordinates~\cite{vieira2017deep,sun2019fingerprint,cerar2021improving, chin2020intelligent}.
+Inspired by the great success of deep learning, some works treat CSI as images and use convolutional neural networks (CNNs) to learn the mapping from CSI measurements to two-dimensional terminal coordinates~\cite{vieira2017deep,sun2019fingerprint,cerar2021improving, chin2020intelligent}.
 After training on the CSI-location pairs collected at the RPs, these CNN-based methods achieve higher positioning accuracy than the traditional probabilistic methods~\cite{xiao2012fifs}.